tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ![their-asymmetric-public](Images/their-asymmetric-public.png)

 Explain that in this case, you are free to share your public key.
-In fact, it is what will be used to encrypt the message.
+It is what will be used to encrypt the message.

 * You must **always** keep your private/secret key **safe**, and **never** ever share it!